 This summary is not intended to contain all of the information, which may be relevant to making investment decisions regarding the securities that are herein mentioned.
-Therefore, the investing public should read all of the Annual Report, including the audited financial statements and, in the respective case, the corresponding notes before making an investment decision.
+Therefore, the investing public should read all of the Annual Report, including the audited financial statements and the corresponding notes before making an investment decision.